This post may contain affiliate links. Please see my disclosure policy for details.

 3. The tunnel where Claire walks to the prison cells

-If you walk through one the doorway off of the tailback staircase on the bottom floor, you’ll approach a corridor that Claire walks through.
+If you walk through one of the doorways off of the tailback staircase on the bottom floor, you’ll approach a corridor that Claire walks through.

 On her escape attempt for Jamie, she is looking for him in the prison cells of Wentworth with the jailer’s keys.